-- Explore training opportunities and webinars recommended by the Virtual School.
-Please contact the Virtual School to book this on 020 73643692 or email email@example.com
+- Explores training opportunities and webinars recommended by the Virtual School.
+Please contact the Virtual School to book a course on 020 73643692 or email Fadumo Said

 - Completes detailed ePEPs Virtual School Guidance for PEP Completion on Welfare Call

 - Arranges and chairs PEP meetings, using PEP Meeting agenda resources, provided by the Virtual school

 - Keeps close contact with their Virtual School Teacher and Advisor

 - Informs students about extra study days and events organised by the Virtual School.
 See our NEW calendar of events, activities and study support.

 DTs are our superheroes in schools.